908: The Touch of Satan

 What’s on the spit, pilgrim?

 “What’s on the spit?” is a line from the 1972 film Jeremiah Johnson, starring Robert Redford as the mountain man.
-(Thanks to Mark Bell for this reference.)
+Cowboy actor John Wayne (1907-1979) used “pilgrim” to address co-star Jimmy Stewart about twenty times in the 1962 western The Man Who Shot Liberty Valance; he also used the term in the 1963 western McLintock!
+(Thanks to Mark Bell for the Jeremiah Johnson reference.)

 All right, you selling Herbal Essence or Irish Spring?